bpt26/usher_wiki/docs/source/matUtils.rst

 `matUtils annotate` is used to add clade assignment metadata.
 Generally this will use a simple algorithm to identify the clade root node when given a text file of samples associated with that clade.
 The input file is expected to be a two column tsv of sample and clade assignment.
-A more detailed explanation and tutorial can be found at INSERT LINK HERE.
+A more detailed explanation and tutorial can be found :ref:`here <annotate>`.

 Example Usage
 -----------